mawbster/KLM/README.md

         I feel i have made good improvements in the layout, design and execution of this site compared to my previous attempts.
       </p>
       <p>
-        I have been able to consider the mobile aspects more thouragly and improve upon the work i was doing and have a better understanding of the reasons behind the code needed for mobile web development.
+        I have been able to consider the mobile aspects and improve upon the work i was doing and have a better understanding of the reasons behind the code needed for mobile web development.
       </p>
       <p>Improved upon design and presentation on the landing page to better engage viewers.</p>